 7. Close fuel shut-off valve, if your machine is equipped.

 8. Store the battery in a cool, dry place where it will not freeze.

 NOTE: The stored battery should be recharged every 90 days.

 9. Charge the battery.

 10. Store the vehicle in a dry, protected place.
 If vehicle is stored outside, put a waterproof cover over it.

 2. Check engine oil level.

-3. Check battery electrolyte level, if your battery is not maintenance free.
+3. Check battery electrolyte level.
 Charge battery if necessary.

 4. Install battery.

-8. Run the engine 5 minutes without the mower or any attachments running to allow oil to be distributed throughout engine.
+7. Run the engine 5 minutes without any attachments running to allow oil to be distributed throughout engine.